santoshray/DataStructuresandAlgorithms/P2/explanation_7.md

 # Problem 7 : Request routing in a web server using Trie

+**Design decision and  Data structure**
+The problem is given to be solved with TRIE data stucture to store  n urls with valid handlers of varied word length the max may be of length m

 **Time Complexity** :
-Insert a path: O(n) where n is length of input path.
-Adding to a dictionary has O(1) time.
+Insert a url: O(m) where m is length of the url. path.
+Time complexity is O(m) to find the whether there is a valid handler for a url or not  .
-Find a path / subpath: O(m) where m is length of the list of path segments.

 **Space Complexity**:

-Insert a path: O(n) where n is leghtn of the input path.

-Find a path /subpath : O(n) where n is length of the input path.
+Space complexity to store n URL handlers  where m is the worst case length for the URL is  O(n*m)